Onion-Software-Solutions/checkers/README.md

 # checkers
-Checkers game in javascript.
-The idea behind this repository is to find a place to hold a piece of work that I'm having with my 12 years old son, he has lots of spare time as the NZ online school is really doesn't give him much work.
-The idea is to create a game where he could use to learn about programming language and basic HTML In this project, we will be using only good and efficient JavaScript with CSS and HTML.
-At first, we are going through concepts like HTML TAGS, then the basic with JavaScripts and default events Then variables, loops, decisions and so on...
+The purpose of this repository is to provide a space where I can work with my 12-year-old son.
+He has much free time because his online school in New Zealand only gives him some work.
+We plan to create a game that he can use to learn about programming languages and basic HTML.
+We will only use efficient JavaScript with CSS and HTML in this project.
+We will start by covering concepts such as HTML tags and then move on to the basics of JavaScript and default events.
+After that, we will cover variables, loops, decisions, and more.